 The bass performance of the Cloud Core is very good.
 LFE (low-frequency extension) is down to 15Hz, which is very good.
 This and their accurate low-bass indicate that they will be able to create an adequate amount of thump and rumble.
 The response gets slightly elevated in the mid and high-bass, but only by about 2dB, which unfortunately adds a bit of boominess to the mix.

-Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of the fit, seal, and whether you wear glasses.
 The response here represents the average bass response and your experience may vary.

 The Cloud Core have an amazing mid-range performance.
 The response throughout the range is virtually flawless and well-balanced.
 The response is flat, but there is a slight underemphasis which won’t be very noticeable for most.
 This results in an accurate reproduction of vocals and lead instruments.